davidawad/statedb/README.md

 [You can access the latest version of full dataset here](https://drive.google.com/drive/folders/1pwCK380GHW-0d6C5k-CF1YdGgYXu32Hj?usp=sharing).

-It's important to note that this database is not comprehensive!
-Each state has differently formatted laws and there is virtually no consistency in their structure.
-The way that these are being pieced together also means that it is likely that laws for specific counties could potentially be missing.
+**This database is not comprehensive!** Each state has differently formatted laws and there is virtually no consistency in their structure.
+The way that these are being pieced together also means that it is likely that any given laws could potentially be missing, although that is *unlikely* to be the case for most laws you would probably be using this for such as penal codes or property law.

 Feel free to reach out if you have any questions or have computing power you can share to make creating these files faster.